Table of Contents

 - UI is functional but not as polished as 1Password

-- Advanced features require premium
+- Advanced features like hardware key support require premium

 Best for: Most people.
 The free tier is generous enough for personal use, and the premium is the cheapest among quality options.